 Outsourcing refers to the business practice of hiring outside consultants, freelance workers, or third-party agencies to complete work that might otherwise be handled in-house.
-The practice of outsourcing is also highly connected to the rise of globalization, free-trade, and the practice of “offshoring,” in which American companies will open facilities and employ laborers in other countries where wage standards, environmental restrictions, and costs of operation are lower.
+This controversial topic is also highly connected to the rise of globalization, free-trade, and the practice of “offshoring,” in which American companies will open facilities and employ laborers in other countries where wage standards, environmental restrictions, and costs of operation are lower.
 The outsourcing controversy centers on the conflicting interests of corporate profitability and free market capitalism on one side, and, on the other side, concerns over heightened American unemployment and the exploitation of low-wage workers in the developing sphere.
+Because this debate topic directly impacts the lives of workers both in the U.S. and abroad, it’s also a popular subject for a persuasive essay.

-Like most economic issues, outsourcing carries complex implications that cannot be easily unraveled.
+Like most economic issues, outsourcing is a controversial topic that carries complex implications.
 This is because, like the global economy itself, the practice of outsourcing involves numerous interdependent parties including multinational corporations, local labor markets, and the national economies of independent states in both the developed and developing spheres.

-This frames the primary debate around outsourcing in the United States, wherein:
+This frames the outsourcing debate topic in the United States, wherein:

 Between these two polarized views are also many more moderate views, owing to the complete permeation of globalization and free trade in the international economy.
 There are many economists who believe that global free trade and practices such as outsourcing can have damaging effects on labor groups and local economies, but who also view these as natural and necessary byproducts of a pattern which is both inevitable and which provides far-reaching economic benefits on a global scale by opening the developing sphere up to trade opportunities.
 This underscores just how difficult it is to reconcile the issue of outsourcing in a way which is likely to satisfy the needs of all parties.